OpenGEU: Default environment

 As described above, OpenGEU includes software from both the GNOME and Enlightenment projects.
 Unlike Ubuntu, which uses Metacity or Compiz 3D, OpenGEU used Enlightenment DR17 as its primary window manager for its rich two-dimensional features, such as real transparency and desktop animation options.
 Starting with OpenGEU 8.10 Luna Serena, a port of Compiz called Ecomorph has been available for 3D effects, as well.

 Themes manager

 Starting with OpenGEU 8.04.1 Luna Crescente, the GEUTheme application became default in the distribution.
-This is a toolshowed a list of installed OpenGEU themes to the user, enabling the user to browse through them and select one with one-click ease.
+This is a tool that displays a list of installed OpenGEU themes to the user, enabling the user to browse through them and select one with one-click ease.
 GEUTheme could fetch new themes from the internet or from an expansion CD for the user.
 The tool had some advanced customization abilities–it helping the user to install and customize many aspects of their OpenGEU desktop environment (including icon themes, GTK+, ETK, E17, EWL themes, wallpapers, fonts, etc.).
 It was also possible for the user to create new OpenGEU themes, as well as to export, import, and share them.
 The creation of this tool marked the first availability of a Desktop Effects Manager, similar to that of Ubuntu, for an Enlightenment desktop.
 This tool was incorporated into the GEUTheme application.